 India is Famous for it's Miniature Paintings.
-Miniature Involve a Lot Of Detailing and Delicacy.
-A Magnifying glass is needed to look at the Level of Detailing the Art Is being done, if the Miniature Art is Looked from Distance it would Look Beautiful, but when looked closely you wont be able to stop yourself from Admiring the Delicacy and the Detailing of the Art.
+Miniature Paintings of India Involve a Lot Of Detailing and Delicacy.
+A Magnifying glass is needed to look at the Level of Detailing the Miniature Art Is being done, if the Indian Miniature Art is Looked from Distance it would Look Beautiful, but when looked closely you wont be able to stop yourself from Admiring the Delicacy and the Detailing of the Indian Miniature Art.
 A Number of Painting Mediums and the Painting Surfaces are used to Paint the Miniature Paintings of India.

 Common Surfaces are Silk, Old Paper, Synthetic Ivory, Canvas, Cotton Cloth, Marble and many more on which Miniature Painting is being done.